mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Where is thi now?"

-Linyu stared back at her with eyes like dams built with doubt.
-Thi walked angrily back toward hae old clothes next to the washroom door.
+Linyu stared back at her with eyes like dams holding back a flood of doubt.
+Thi walked frustratedly back toward hae old clothes next to the washroom door.

 "I'm sorry, we don't have to talk about that right now."